faktaoklimatu/web-en/_infographics/energy/coal-phase-out-eu.md

 weight:        90
 tags-scopes:   [ eu ]
 tags-topics:   [ energy, policies ]
-caption:       "TODO: Fill in the caption"
+caption:       "Coal phase-out plans in the EU countries at the end of January 2022.
+The amount of electricity produced from coal in each country is provided in kWh per person per year."
 data-our:      "https://docs.google.com/spreadsheets/d/1uLijA3LFRBn-6V26g2iLkRupLiln3333uhhNW6A4OLg/edit?usp=sharing"
 data-orig:
   - [ "Ember (výroba a spotřeba elektřiny)", "https://ember-climate.org/project/data-global-electricity-review/" ]